 3.2 The author complains that the State party has violated the Covenant, as he was unlawfully expelled and denied the possibility of review.
 He claims that the law dealing with expulsion states that the entry of a foreigner may be prohibited if he/she commits a premeditated crime, for which he/she is sentenced to more than five years of imprisonment.
 In this case, the author was only charged with a crime for which the maximum possible sentence is two years.
 In addition, he claims that the police deceived him on serving the deportation order on him, as they claimed incorrectly that he had no right to appeal.

-3.3 The author claims a violation of the Covenant as he was not tried without undue delay, and because an important witness to the incident was not called for the detention hearing.
+3.3 The author claims a violation of the Covenant as he was not tried “without undue delay”, and because an important witness to the incident was not called for the detention hearing.

-3.4 The author also claims a violation of the Covenant as he was not provided with a lawyer, and was refused contact with his friends and Embassy, from the time of his arrest to his release from detention.
+3.4 The author also claims a violation of the Covenant as, although he made numerous requests for a lawyer, one was not made available to him and he was refused contact with his friends and Embassy, from the time of his arrest to his release from detention.

 3.5 Finally the author claims a violation of the Covenant, as due to his detention he could not take part in the Judo European rating championship nor participate in the Olympic Games.
 Also, as a director in a law firm, he incurred loss of reputation as well as clients.
 He also lost his “sports qualification” and was looked upon badly by the members of the Sambo Wrestling Club of the Ukraine, family and friends.